Single embryo transfer vs. double embryo transfer

 Cons of DET

-The decision of whether to utilize a single or double embryo transfer should not be taken lightly.
+Whether to utilize a single or double embryo transfer should not be taken lightly.
 An educated decision can be made after considering the risks, desire for multiple children, financial considerations, and the expected implantation rate.
-IPs and GCs should work together to come to a decision that they are both comfortable with, understanding that the recommendations may change as treatment progresses.
+IPs and GCs should both be comfortable with the decision and understand that the recommendations may change as treatment progresses.